Fancy2209/Recapturing-The-DeadZone/src/content/docs/playerio/connection.md

 This method is called when the `onMessage` event is triggered and is responsible for handling the received message.

-- If the message type is the special (hardcoded) `"playerio.joinresult"`, the message is expected to contain a boolean indicating whether the join was successful.
+- If the message type is the special (hardcoded) `"playerio.joinresult"`, the message is expected to contain a boolean indicating whether the "join" message from `connect` listener of `doConnect` method was successful.
 If the boolean is `false` or missing, it attempts to extract a string and error code to construct a [PlayerIOError](/playerio/playerioerror).
 - For all other message types, it checks if a matching message handler has been registered and calls it.

 Example of how message handlers are registered: